joereddington/joereddington.github.io/_posts/2018-06-28-Saving-Keystokes,-Baby-Advice.markdown

 Congratulations!

 Two facts about clothes:
-1. you WON’T be able to move for people giving you new clothes
+1. people give you lots of new clothes
 2. they’ll miss out lots of important bits.
 This is an excellent time to start going to car boot sales – almost all of Nova’s clothes were bought for about 20p an item in a field.
 Quite a lot of the rest were hand me downs.
 Anything with buttons is cursed, poppers are where it’s at.